NathanDeMaria/asyncio/README.md

 # asyncio

-Some minimal examples of asyncio patterns
+Some minimal examples of `asyncio` patterns in Python.

+Made b/c I always have to look these up.
+No promises that they're optimal.